 When are acceptance letters mailed?

-Acceptance letters will be mailed the first week of March for 9th grade applicants in the graduating Class of 2025.
+Acceptance letters will be mailed on Friday, March 3, 2023 for 9th grade applicants in the graduating Class of 2027.

 Are students ever admitted conditionally?

 Some students may be admitted conditionally.
 All conditions for acceptance (i.e. attending summer school or earning good grades over a period of time) must be met before the student is fully accepted.

 Who can I talk to if I have questions?

 Our Admissions Department is always ready to answer your questions.
 Give us a call at (818) 894-6417, ext.
 119 and we will do our best to assist you.
 If you’d like to stop by in person — that’s okay, too — our office staff and admissions team is here to provide you with the answers you need.